CHAPTER 15 – II

 What followed was a weeks’ long crash course on the secret history of human existence.
 Carenf had taught Aricame much about who he was and what challenges likely awaited him.
 He was taught about his long lineage, though there were many holes and he had many questions.
 His mother had clearly been withholding information from him, dispensing morsels in bite-size pieces.
 Did she not trust him with such knowledge?
 Even though Carenf divided the world into Light and Dark, and made it clear to which side they belonged, Aricame always felt as though there was some secrecy around this.
 What was being kept from him?

-It was on these big picture questions that Aricame finally got some answers.
-The Vicars Salamander first organized nearly four thousand years ago.
-It is said that Zoroaster founded the organization (and that some of his associates defected to start their own religion in his name), though no one is certain.
-The group has been dedicated to the study of these superhumans ever since.
-Many differing stories exist explaining how and why these Champions among us came into being, but that is also unknown.
-The Vicars Salamander began as a curiosity, then became a phenomenon, then became persecuted, then became underground, then became forgotten, then became resurrected, then became nurtured, and then finally simply sustained.
+Aricame finally got some answers.
+The Vicars Salamander first organized nearly four thousand years ago (though smaller factions had existed for millennia before them) and it is believed that Zoroaster founded this iteration of the organization (before some of his associates foolishly defected to start their own religion in his name).
+The VS have been dedicated to the study of the superhumans ever since.
+Many differing stories exist explaining how and why these Champions among us came into being, but no one is certain.
+The VS began as a curiosity, then became a phenomenon, then became persecuted, then became underground, then became forgotten, then became resurrected, then became nurtured, and then finally simply sustained.
 Throughout the centuries they worked to collect lost documents, regain forgotten wisdom, and propagate their studies, all the while keeping to the shadows to avoid the ire of whichever religious or political leader was in power.

 Leading the charge in these lessons was Victoria.
-She may have been much (much) younger than her father, but she already seemed to be almost as wise.
-Victor largely sat back, lending his gravitas to the proceedings.
-It was clear that the torch was being passed from one generation to the next in their own storied lineage.
+She may have been much (much) younger than her father, but she was clearly wise beyond her years.
+Victor, perhaps lacking the energy for these long sessions, largely sat back and oversaw, lending his gravitas to the proceedings.

 Knowledge forgotten may never return